sunnyd11planetkeplr/sunnyd11planetkeplr/README.md

 I'm an ace4ace SKK monoshipper!! but I'm also open to other ships as long they're not problematic (also SKK is the only romantic ship I ship)

 **about the characters:**
- dazai Omniromantic repulsed Aegosexual chuuya demiaroace and gay
+ dazai Omniromantic repulsed Aegosexual , chuuya demiaroace and gay,
- Atsushi is aroace
+ Atsushi is aroace ,
- Aku is aroace
+ Aku is aroace ,
 ... basically most of my HCS falls under the aroace spec!!

  I DO NOT SHIP TEEN SKK